This article was updated on 6 November 2018. You can read the updated version of Top 4 Benefits of International School Travel here.

 Taking the students out of the classroom and into a new environment allows them to work as a team with other classmates outside of their normal group.
 Not only that, but they make lifelong memories among peers, which is no doubt a fun learning experience in itself.

-It’s time to start planning your next educational school trip!
+Now's the time to start planning your next educational school trip!